-The SSCC Quality Improvement/Assurance staff for ACH Child and Family Services/OCOK, The Children's Shelter/Family Tapestry and 2INgage will share responsibility for completing annual provider monitoring on-site visits/audits of CPA and GRO/RTC providers that have contracts with multiple SSCC's as appropriate.
+The SSCC's Quality Improvement/Assurance/Provider Relations staff for ACH Child and Family Services/OCOK, The Children's Shelter/Family Tapestry, 2INgage and Saint Francis Ministries/Saint Francis will share responsibility for completing the annual Monitoring Review (on-site visit/audit/desk review) of CPA and GRO/RTC Providers that have contracts with multiple SSCCs as appropriate.

-A joint monitoring tool will be utilized by all SSCC's for the annual provider monitoring on-site visits/audits.
-Reviews will measure compliance with internal agency procedures, accreditation standards, state and federal regulatory requirements, and targeted performance measures.
-Case Reviews for the purpose of monitoring service delivery is completed by each SSCC as necessary.
+An SSCC Joint Monitoring Tool will be utilized by all SSCCs for the annual Joint Monitoring Review.
+Monitoring Reviews will measure compliance with internal agency procedures, accreditation standards, state and federal regulatory requirements, and targeted performance measures.
+Case Reviews, for the purpose of monitoring service delivery, are completed by each SSCC as necessary.

-If a contracted provider's facility/program is located within an SSCC region that SSCC will conduct the annual monitoring on-site visit, will complete the monitoring report and will complete the Performance and Quality Improvement (PQI) process.
-The review and approval of the monitoring report will be completed by the assigned SSCC Quality Improvement/Assurance Director.
-Documents will be shared with each SSCC that has a contract and used for the required monitoring on-site visit/audit.
-If a Performance and Quality Improvement (PQI) Plan is required by any of the contracted SSCC's the assigned SSCC who conducted the annual monitoring on-site visit will complete that process.
-Any additional information outside of the joint monitoring tool, monitoring report and PQI process that an SSCC may need or require will be obtained by that SSCC.
+If a contracted Provider's facility/program is located within an SSCC Region that SSCC will be responsible for completing the annual Joint Monitoring Review cycle (to include, but not limited to, the on-site monitoring visit/desk review, the completion of the monitoring report and the completion of the Performance and Quality Improvement (PQI) process).
+The review and approval of the monitoring report will be completed by the assigned SSCC Quality Improvement/Assurance/Provider Relations Director.
+Documents will be shared with each SSCC that has a contract and that were used for the required Monitoring Review.
+If a Performance and Quality Improvement (PQI) Plan is required by any of the contracted SSCCs the assigned SSCC who conducted the monitoring review/on-site visit/desk review will be responsible for completing that process.
+Any additional information outside of the SSCC Joint Monitoring Tool, monitoring report and PQI process that an SSCC may need or require will be obtained by that SSCC.

-If a provider is outside of all SSCC regions but has a contract with multiple SSCC's to provide services, one SSCC will be assigned to complete the annual provider monitoring on-site visit/audit.
-The SSCC assigned will be determined based on proximity and/or number of placements through a joint discussion between the SSCC's.
-Assigning the responsible SSCC to complete the annual provider monitoring on-site visit/audit will be done through monthly joint SSCC meetings.
-The list of all contracted SSCC providers will be reviewed on an ongoing basis for determination of assignment and updated as needed.
-Sharing of documents and the results of the monitoring on-site visit/audit will be directly with the assigned Quality Improvement/Assurance staff of each SSCC.
-Any other health and safety information will be shared during the monthly joint SSCC meetings or before as needed.
+If a Provider is outside of all SSCC's Regions but has a contract with multiple SSCCs to provide services, a specific SSCC will be assigned to complete the Joint Monitoring Review.
+The SSCC assigned will be determined based on proximity and/or number of placements through a joint discussion between the SSCCs.
+Providers are also given the opportunity to choose an SSCC for Joint Monitoring Review purposes instead of being assigned to a specific SSCC.
+Assigning the responsible SSCC to complete the annual Monitoring Review will be done through monthly SSCC Joint Meetings and/or SSCCs communication.
+The list of all contracted SSCC Providers will be reviewed on an ongoing basis for determination of assignment and updated as needed.
+Sharing of documents and results of the Joint Monitoring Review will be directly with the assigned Quality Improvement/Assurance/Provider Relations staff of each SSCC.
+Any health and safety information will be shared during the monthly SSCC Joint Meetings or before as needed.

-On a bi-annual/annual basis, 10% of all cases served during the time period will undergo a compliance monitoring review.
-SSCC's will provide the sample information to the assigned SSCC for the annual on-site monitoring visit/audit.
-For those providers that serve less than five (5) children from each SSCC a 100% audit will be completed.
+On a bi-annual/annual basis, 10% of all clients served during the previous quarter of the Monitoring Review will undergo a compliance Monitoring Review.
+SSCCs will provide the sample information to the assigned SSCC for the Joint Monitoring Review.
+For those Providers that serve less than five (5) children and/or caregivers/foster parents from each SSCC a 100% audit will be completed.
+The assigned SSCC will sample 50% of personnel records for each available program/facility.